-Hosted by Akila Richards, this lively line-up of poets will bring you writing that will appease and unease you, comfort and stir you.
+Strong Words is hosted by Akila Richards.
+This lively line-up of poets will bring you writing that will appease and unease you, comfort and stir you.

 Grace Nichols has written widely for both adults and children.
 Her first collection of poetry, I Is A Long-Memoried Woman won the 1983 Commonwealth Poetry Prize.
 Among her other books are the popular The Fat Black Woman’s Poems, Sunris – winner of the Guyana Poetry Prize, I Have Crossed an Ocean and Picasso, I Want My Face Back, inspired by her residency at the Tate Gallery, London 1999 -2000.
 She is among the poets on the current GCSE syllabus and received the Cholmondeley Award in 2000, as well as an Honorary Doctorate from the University of Hull.
 Her latest adult book is The Insomnia Poems (Bloodaxe 2017).